micro-ROS/micro-ROS.github.io/_posts/2019-11-01-micro-ROS-at-ROSCon2019.md

 Most of the visitors were already working on microcontrollers.
 They also had an interest in communicating with ROS 2 but struggling their way to through, that is one of the reasons why micro-ROS attracted their attention.

 As final remark.
-Aside from OFERA consortium, Renesas was showcasing the use of Micro XRCE-DDS in their  RX65N MCU based platform, GR-ROSE.
+Aside from members of the EU project OFERA, Renesas was showcasing the use of Micro XRCE-DDS in their RX65N MCU based platform, GR-ROSE.